-Open Access at Cardiff
+Open Access support for Cardiff University authors

-- Cardiff University's Open Access Publications Policy
+- Cardiff University Open Access Publications policy

-- HEFCE policy on Open Access
+- The Open Access support team

 - Open Access FAQs

 Post-2014 REF - all authors wanting to submit their journal article or conference proceeding

 You must comply with the OA requirement for the post-2014 REF.
 You can use either the Gold or Green OA route to comply.

 For both Gold and Green you must self-archive the accepted manuscript (post-print) of your article to ORCA within three months of acceptance.

 (For Green, any embargo set must not be longer than 12 months for STEM subjects, or 24 months for AHSS.)